SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 ### Preface <a name="static_preface"></a>

-This section expands on the UI5 Web Component class structure, so if you haven't, please check [Developing Custom UI5 Web Components](./02-custom-UI5-Web-Components.md) first.
+This section expands on the UI5 Web Components class structure, so if you haven't, please check [Developing Custom UI5 Web Components](./02-custom-UI5-Web-Components.md) first.

 Normally, the whole HTML markup of a UI5 Web Component is found in one place - the shadow DOM of the custom element itself.